 At 8months-ish, baby V has taken her first plane ride and set her tiny bum in Taiwan!
 We are back home (in one piece, without pulling out our hair, fortunately, hahaha), and many friends and readers have been asking about our trip (also my first post-partum holiday, yippee!), so the first installation will cover the prep works.
 Yes, it’s not just the two of us anymore; packing for 3 is a different ball game altogether.

 The plan was to scale Taichung –> Cing Jing –> Taipei, 2 nights at each place.
 So we had to ensure that there was enough of everything for the next 7 days.
 Bearing in mind that products are never always exactly the same across the globe (they are usually localized or are completely different), so to play safe, make sure there is sufficient of what is needed.

-Packing the luggage
+Packing the luggage to travel with baby

 Tips: Use zipper bags to group baby’s items together.
 We used a jumbo size for larger items such as towels and clothes and a smaller size for handy items such as toiletries.

 Here’s how we categorized them with 1 zipper bag each:

 – toiletries including baby shampoo/shower foam (use a travel size 2in1 to bring lesser items), body lotion, eczema creams, Ruyi oil, hair brush, bottom balm